 Melissa holds a bachelor’s degree from Williams College and a master’s in elementary education from Teachers College, Columbia University.
 She completed her doctorate in education in human development and psychology at the Harvard Graduate School of Education.
 Currently, Melissa serves on the board of GreatSchools.

-Why I do this work: As the descendant of generations of educators in both Ghana and the United States, I grew up believing in the power of education as a vehicle for social change.
-My experiences as a teacher and researcher in urban American schools brought home to me how much still needs to be done to deliver meaningful educational opportunities to the children who need it most.
-Through my work I hope to help ensure that, from the classroom to the halls of government, our schools and communities offer all children access to high quality education.
+Why I do this work: As the descendant of generations of educators in Ghana and the United States, I grew up believing in the power of education as a vehicle for social change.
+My experiences as a teacher and researcher reinforced how much still needs to be done to address inequities in our education system.
+Through my work, I hope to help ensure that our schools and communities offer all children access to high-quality education.

 Experience at Bellwether: Program Evaluation/Evaluation Capacity-Building; Quantitative and Qualitative Analysis; Data Collection and Analysis; Analysis; Policy Research and Analysis; Writing; Research; Project Management; CMO/Charter School Operators; District Schools; Foundations; Advocacy Organizations

 Client segments served: K-12 Schools; School Districts; CMO/Charter Schools; State Education Agencies; Foundations and Grantees; Nonprofit Organizations; Policy Organizations; Advocacy Groups; Product and Service Providers

 Sample clients: Community Learning Collaborative, Regional Comprehensive Center 6, Lynch Foundation, Collegiate Academies, Amira Learning, Heising-Simons Foundation, RE-Center Race and Equity in Education, Teacher Collaborative